ekote/Build-Your-First-End-to-End-Lakehouse-Solution/README.md

 # Build Your First End to End Lakehouse Solution

 > [!NOTE]
-> Sunday, March 24, Workshop Hours: 9 am – 4 pm
+> Sunday, March 24, Workshop Hours: 9 am – 4 pm PDT (Pacific Daylight Time)

 Join our workshop to master building end-to-end data solutions with Microsoft Fabric.
 Learn to integrate, transform, and manage data in a lakehouse, utilizing Fabric pipelines, dataflows, notebooks, and Spark.
 Understand how BI analysts and data scientists utilize lakehouse data to enhance decision-making.